gauthamsuresh09/meta_cm_offensive_detection/README.md

-# Multilingual and cross-lingual document classification: A meta-learning approach
+# Meta-learning for Offensive Language Detection in Code-Mixed Texts

-This repository is based on the work of Antreas Antoniou, [How To Train Your MAML](https://github.com/AntreasAntoniou/HowToTrainYourMAMLPytorch).
+The base code of this repository is from [Multilingual and cross-lingual document classification: A meta-learning approach](https://github.com/mrvoh/meta_learning_multilingual_doc_classification)

 ## Contents
 | Section | Description |
 |-|-|